 Ahead of visiting the drop-off sites, residents can find a list of accepted materials on the program webpage.
-Detailed instructions for accessing each site will be released before the program is launched.
-Residents can sign up for the program from the webpage here.

 We are working with design and education professionals from the Madison Children's Museum to refine our outreach materials so that it is clear what we can and cannot accept as part of the program.
-Program signage will be installed on the kiosks educating residents about the compost process and how to participate in the food scrap collection program.
-As the drop-off sites launch, we will hold kick off events so participants can ask questions and learn more about the program from County staff.
+Program signage is installed on the kiosks directly, educating residents about the compost process and how to participate in the food scrap collection program.
+Throughout the 2025 Summer Waste + Renewables staff will be holding kick-off events at the Food Scrap Stops, as well as tabling at events around the County, so participants can ask questions and learn more about the program from County staff.
+For event dates and details, see the County calendar page here.